Effective bounds for Vinberg's algorithm for arithmetic hyperbolic lattices: Bounds for the number of Coxeter generators

 In contrast with the minimal number of generators of a lattice, for Coxeter groups we have as well a lower bound for the rank in terms of volume.
 Although this bound is not required for the termination condition of Vinberg's algorithm, it may have an independent interest.

 \begin{theorem} Let $\Gamma$ be a hyperbolic reflection lattice.
 Then we have

-where the constant $c = c(n)>0$ depends only on the dimension of the hyperbolic space. \end{theorem} \begin{proof} Let $\hP$ be the Coxeter polyhedron of $\Gamma$ with the number of facets $F = \rkc(\Gamma)$.
+where the constant $c >0$ depends only on the dimension of the hyperbolic space. \end{theorem} \begin{proof} Let $\hP$ be the Coxeter polyhedron of $\Gamma$ with $F = \rkc(\Gamma)$ facets and $V$ vertices.
 By using the Klein model of the hyperbolic $n$-space we can realize $\hP$ as a convex polyhedron in $\R^n$ (this applies both to the compact polyhedra and to the ones with ideal vertices).
 Assume that $\hP \hookrightarrow\R^n$ is in general position so that all the vertices have different $n$-th coordinate and slice it by the hyperplanes $x_n = c$.
 Following the slicing down from the top vertex, by convexity and the bound for the number of faces of a Coxeter polyhedron that are incident to a vertex (see the proof of Theorem~\ref{thm1}), we deduce that the number $f(j)$ of the $j$-dimensional faces of $\hP$ satisfies

 In particular, the total number of faces of $\hP$ is bounded linearly in terms of $F$.
 Hence the barycentric subdivision of $\hP$ consists of at most $c_nF$ simplices where the constant $c_n$ depends only on $n$.
 Convexity of a Coxeter polyhedron in $\Hy^n$ implies that the barycentric subdivision is a triangulation with geodesic simplices.
-The volume of a hyperbolic simplex is bounded above by a dimensional constant $\omega_n$.
+The volume of a hyperbolic simplex is bounded above by a constant $\omega_n$ depending only on the dimension of the space.
 Therefore, we have

 This gives the lower bound for the Coxeter rank with $\displaystyle c = \frac1{\omega_n c_n}$. \end{proof}